jaeikjeon9919/Detection-without-Deep-Learning/README.md

-# Python Digits Detection
+# Detection without Deep Learning
-This is a digits detection project <ins> without deep learning </ins> written in Python that can be used to detect and classify custom handwritten digits .
+This is a digits detection sample code <ins> without deep learning </ins> written in Python that can be used to detect and classify custom handwritten digits .

 # Usage:
 ```shell script